 Firstly, the scissors must be blunt nosed and you must only attempt this in a well-lit area with a cat that is calm and still.
 It may help to have another adult with you to assist – one that your cat trusts and likes.
 Secondly, use the technique of teasing the mat away from the skin to give you a good view of where you are cutting – you can use a comb to do this.
 Try to cut just the edges and then use a comb or brush to loosen the rest.

-Do this by using the thumb and forefinger of your non-dominant hand to hold the mat base and then using a fine-toothed flea comb to gently comb.
+Do this by using the thumb and forefinger of your non-dominant hand to hold the mat base and then using a fine-toothed flea comb for cats to gently comb.
 Start at the tip and move down.
 To put less pressure on the skin, use only the first few pegs of the comb.
 It should be a gradual and gentle process.

 Preventing Fur Matting in Cats